replicatedhq/replicated-docs/docs/enterprise/installing-general-requirements.md

 ### Kubernetes Installer Cluster Requirements {#embedded-cluster-requirements}

-To install the admin console on an embedded cluster created by the Replicated Kubernetes installer, your environment must meet the following requirements:
+To install the admin console on an embedded cluster created by the Replicated Kubernetes installer, your environment must meet the following requirements.

+The Kubernetes installer is based on the open source kURL project, which is maintained by Replicated.

+#### Minimum System Requirements

 * 4 CPUs or equivalent per machine.
 * 8GB of RAM per machine.